Rachael Ray Shares New Pic Of Puppy Bella, Reveals Her Favorite Snuggle Mate

 Other fans also chimed in with their take on the sweet photo.

 “That’s me with every carb on the planet.
-Adorable pic!” shared one fan.
+Adorable pic!” shared one person.

 “She’s so cute!
 I’m so sorry to hear that you lost Isaboo.
 But she will be in your hearts forever.
 Now Bella Boo Blue will be with you to Love and share happy times together!” commented a second Instagram user regarding the couple’s loss of their beloved pit bull in May of this year.

 “Such a cutie.
 Lol, she’s in the right house to snuggle with food.
-She hit the jackpot with her new parents!” stated a person of Bella’s affection for food items, considering Rachael has made a living working in the food industry.
+She hit the jackpot with her new parents!” stated a follower regarding Bella’s affection for food items, considering Rachael has made a living in the food industry.

-“Bella Boo the Pita Princess,” joked a fourth Instagram user.
+“Bella Boo the Pita Princess,” joked a fourth Instagrammer.

 Rachael and her husband, John Cusimano, rescued the animal they would name Bella Boo Blue this past June.
 They introduced their newest family member with a sequence of Instagram photos where they wished her a happy adoption day.
 You can see that post here.